MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 #### <a name="agreements_paramters"></a>Request parameters for Create agreement request

 Please note: You should consider which parameter in the table below should be used.
-Not all parameters are required, but the user will see **amount**, **plan** and **description**  in the Agreement screen, if you choose to use those parameters.
+Not all parameters are required, but the user will see **amount**, **plan** and **description** , **next_payment_date**  in the Agreement screen, if you choose to use those parameters.
 For example: if you have a campaign where the subscription is cheaper in the beginning, users will be confused by how it appears in the MobilePay app, as it might look like the full price period starts immediately, if you enter the full price in **amount**

 |Parameter             |Type        |Required  |Description                                                      |Valid values|
 |----------------------|------------|----------|-----------------------------------------------------------------|------------|